spoonapps/docs/doc/examples/python_on_spoonium/containerizing_webproject.md

 To confirm that the server is running, open a browser and navigate to **http://localhost:5000**.
 You should see "Hello World!" appear in the browser.

-When you want to stop the container, go back to your native command prompt and run
+When you want to stop the container, go back to your native command prompt and run `spoon stop <container id>`.